ABOUT MOTORS

 - The letter B specifies the impulse class.

-- The number 6 tells us average thrust is 6 Newtons.
+- The number 6 tells the average thrust is 6 Newtons.

-(6 Newtons equates to 1.3 pounds of thrust.) - The 4 gives us the delay time between motor burnout and the firing of the ejection charge for recovery.
+- The 4 gives the delay time between motor burnout and the firing of the ejection charge for recovery.